Christian Bautista: 2009: Romance Revisited

-Early 2009, Bautista released his last single for Captured, Limutin Na Lang which featured a Music Video containing compilations of his videos and pictures from his past albums/album tours.
+Early 2009, Bautista released his last single for Captured, "Limutin Na Lang", which featured a music video containing compilation of his videos and pictures from his past albums/album tours.

-In 2009, Christian Bautista released his very first compilation, The Platinum Collection.
+In 2009, Bautista released his very first compilation, The Platinum Collection.
 It would be his last album released under Warner Music Philippines.

 By early August 2009, Bautista had transferred to Universal Records.
 His first project under the recording label featured 19 tracks and songs originally performed by the legendary Jose Mari Chan.
 The album, Romance Revisited, rose to the top of the charts immediately after its release.
 Bautista performed several duets in the album, with popular pop stars Sarah Geronimo, Lani Misalucha and Regine Velasquez who early in her career also collaborated with Chan.

 In November 2009, Bautista was a guest at Sarah Geronimo's Record Breaker Concert where they sang their duet "Please Be Careful with My Heart".